 Since CSAT defines the short-term happiness of a customer after interacting at a specific touchpoint, low satisfaction scores indicate signs of trouble.

-Below is the list of industry average of CSAT scores, published by a reputed customer satisfaction index called ASCI :
+Below is the list of the industry average of CSAT scores, published by a reputed customer satisfaction index called ASCI :

 |Customer Satisfaction Index called ASCI|